 George From Greece

 Better known as George in Greece though variously known as the Shoe Doc, rock resole, fixarock, or Papoytsi Express.
-A very experience and well recommended climbing shoe repairer.
+A very experienced and well-recommended climbing shoe repairer.
 Does full shoe repairs on very badly damaged shoes if needed and does no-edge.

 Very experienced at doing specifically climbing shoes and can use most rubbers that are available.
 Also does resoles of approach, hiking boots and mountain winter boots.
 Generally best to e-mail and you can check out some of George’s work on the youtube channel.